flipacholas/Architecture-of-consoles/articles/playstation-3.md

 Being an advanced successor of Geforce3's [texture units]({{< ref "xbox#tab-2-3-pixel" >}}), the new block contains **six fragment units** (also called 'pipes'), each one process 2x2 texels (named 'quads').
 To organise multiple units working concurrently, another sub-block called **Shader Quad Distributor** (SQD) is placed to dispatch quads to each fragment unit.
 Afterwards, each fragment unit loads the fragment program.

 To compute operations, each pipe contains the _enormous_ amount of **1536 128-bit registers**.
-On top of all that, each pipe can process multiple quads in parallel (**multi-threading**), though the number of quads processed in parallel depending on the number of registers allocated to the fragment program (`no. threads = 1536 / no. registers reserved by shader`).
+On top of all that, each pipe can process multiple quads in parallel (**multi-threading**), though the number of quads processed in parallel depends on the number of registers allocated to the fragment program (`no. threads = 1536 ÷ no. registers reserved by shader`).
 In global terms, up to 460 quads can be processed in parallel.
 Furthermore, up to three fragment pipes can process two instructions at the same time (**dual-issuing**, like the PPU) as long as the instructions don't depend on each other.

 The fragment units provide similar arithmetic-type instructions to the vertex unit, with the addition of texture-related opcodes, such as multiple types of texture fetching (since textures can be encoded using many structures and then compressed) and unpacking.
 Similarly to the vertex block, the fragment shader abides by DirectX's Pixel Shader 3.0 model {{< cite "graphics-vs3" >}}, OpenGL's NV_fragment_program2 profile {{< cite "graphics-khronos" >}} and Cg's 'fp40' profile {{< cite "graphics-fp40" >}}.
 All of this to ease programming and avoid learning low-level APIs from the ground up.